Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/mgmt-cipher.rst

      modify /sys httpd ssl-ciphersuite 'ALL:!ADH:!EXPORT:!eNULL:!MD5:!DES:!SSLv2:-TLSv1:-SSLv3:RC4-SHA'

-   Alternatively, if you can restrict to only TLS 1.1 and TLS 1.2 ciphers, then type the following command instead:
+   Alternatively, if you want to restrict to only TLS 1.1 and TLS 1.2 ciphers, then type the following command instead:

      modify /sys httpd ssl-ciphersuite 'ALL:!ADH:!EXPORT:!eNULL:!MD5:!DES:!SSLv2:!SSLv3:!TLSv1'